ppfish45/AI-Pianist/README.md

 Correspondingly, in `y_train`, there are the same number of ground truth files named `0.npy`, `1.npy`, `2.npy` and etc to keep the note labels.
 Each `npy` file stores an array in the shape of `(N, 128)`, where `N` represents the number of frames in video `1`, and the second dimension stores the note information of certain frame.
 Since we have overall `128` note level, we take `128` to be the size of second dimension.

 The dataset has been uploaded to [Google Drive](https://drive.google.com/file/d/1W8_82fD_WX3FIU61hWBkEEzb_1oR6Avc/view?usp=sharing).

+### Visualization of the training process of `keypress_recognition`

+There is one line `from torch.utils.tensorboard import SummaryWriter`, which is supported by **PyTorch 1.1.0+** only.
+If you have this newest version on your machine, remember to also run

+    pip install tb-nightly

+Then the module can be successfully loaded.
+To see the results, run (assume you are in the root folder)

+    cd models
+    tensorboard --logdir=runs

+or you can change the `--logdir` parameter according to your cwd.
+Note that *when the tensorboard host is running while you produce some new running logs, the new data is not reflected immediately.
+You have to restart the tensorboard.*

+If you do not have PyTorch 1.1.0, you can

+    pip install tensorboardX

+and **also install tensorflow**.
+You need to replace the import statement with

+    from tensorboardX import SummaryWriter

+accordingly.